equinix/metal-cli/README.md

 When running the downloaded binary on a Mac, you may be prompted with the following message:

-> "packet" cannot be opened because the developer cannot be verified
+> "metal" cannot be opened because the developer cannot be verified

 The binary can be trusted by enabling "App Store and identified developers" in "System Preferences -> Security & Privacy -> General".
 Any blocked apps will appear in the bottom of this window, where they can be authorized.